Adjunct Associate Professor - CCE

 Christian Benavides Lynch is from Los Angeles, California, where he lived until entering the College of Environmental Design at the University of California, Berkeley.
 Graduating in 1990 with a Bachelor of Arts in Architecture, Lynch worked for the office of Stanley Saitowitz, before returning to Los Angeles to accept a position with Franklin D. Israel Design Associates.
 In 1991 Christian moved to New York City to begin his graduate work at Columbia University Graduate School of Architecture, Planning and Preservation.

 Christian Lynch is a registered architect in the State of New York, a member of the American Institute of Architects, the Society of American Registered Architects and the Latino Alumni Association of Columbia University.
-He has taught at NJIT and is currently an Adjunct Associate Professor w/ CCE at Pratt Institute School of Architecture.
+He has taught studio at NJIT and is currently an Adjunct Associate Professor w/ CCE at Pratt Institute School of Architecture.